| War in

 the Japanese almost meet their own lofty expectations.
 They

-are more effective during night turns, reflecting their peacetime
+are more effective at night, reflecting their peacetime

 training, but they are hamstrung by an irrational offensive